Methodology

 The provisional 2014/15 destination release was the first to include new administrative data from the longitudinal education outcomes (LEO) dataset, meaning coverage was high at both key stages.
 See Annex 1 for the full history and timeline.

-Constructing the measure
+Constructing the measures

-Identifying the Cohort
+Identifying the cohort

 The base cohort includes students in English schools and colleges.
 The coverage of destinations is explained in the ‘Data sources’ section below.

-At 16 to 18, the flexible year methodology means the cohorts may not necessarily align with the 2020/21 cohorts published in the 16 to 18 attainment release.
+At 16 to 18, the flexible year methodology means the cohorts may not necessarily align with the 2021/22 cohorts published in the 16 to 18 attainment release.

 A student is included in the school/college figure if they have been flagged in the data as being included in the school/college ‘number on roll’.
 Even if the student is included in more than one school/college, they should only appear once in the LA total and once in the national total.